Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} introduces the Rare/Weak signal model and explains how to use it as a theoretical platform to study and compare FDR control methods.
-Sections~\ref{sec:orthogonal}-\ref{sec:blockwise} contain the main results, where Section~\ref{sec:orthogonal} studies the power of FDR control methods for orthogonal designs, Section~\ref{sec:prototype} investigates the prototypes of FDR control methods, and Section~\ref{sec:blockwise} studies the power of FDR control methods for non-orthogonal designs.
+Section~\ref{sec:FDRmethods} reviews the idea of knockoff.
+Section~\ref{sec:background} introduces the Rare/Weak signal model and explains how to use it as a theoretical platform to study and compare the power of FDR control methods.
+Sections~\ref{sec:orthogonal}-\ref{sec:RankingAlg} contain the main results, where we study the impact of symmetric statistic, augmented design, and ranking algorithm, respectively.
 Section~\ref{sec:insight} sketches the proof and explains the geometrical insight behind the proof.
-Section~\ref{sec:simu} contains simulation results, and Section~\ref{sec:discuss} concludes with a short discussion.
-Detailed proofs are relegated to the Supplementary Material.
+Section~\ref{sec:simu} contains simulation results.
+Section~\ref{sec:discuss} concludes with a short discussion.
+Detailed proofs are relegated to the Appendix.